Become a Member

 Foundation for the Advancement of Education

 The Association maintains the Foundation for the Advancement of Education as a separate 501(c)(3) to build support and understanding of education in a democratic society.
-The Foundation accepts and administers funds that provide for: research furthering the role of communication and school public relations; special professional development projects; scholarships to the annual NSPRA Seminar; and other projects as designated by the Foundation Board.
+The Foundation accepts and administers funds that provide for: research furthering the role of communication and school public relations; special professional learning projects; scholarships to the annual NSPRA Seminar; and other projects as designated by the Foundation Board.
 The Foundation also administers the NSPRA Leaders Memorial Scholarship funds.

 The Foundation is administered by a Board comprised of current Executive Board members.